chakane3/moreNotes/Web_Development/html_basics/README.md

 ### CSS flexbox
-<link href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">a really good resource for flexbox</link>
+<a href="https://css-tricks.com/snippets/css/a-guide-to-flexbox/">a really good resource for flexbox</a>